 What is a payment on account?

-Payments on account are advance payments made by self-employed, self assessment workers towards their future tax bill.These payments are paid to HMRC twice a year––on the 31st January and 31st July––and are designed to help spread the cost of your tax bill.
+Payments on account are advance payments made by self-employed, self assessment workers towards their future tax bill.These payments are paid to HMRC twice a year––on 31 January and 31 July––and are designed to help spread the cost of your tax bill.

 They are calculated based on your previous year's tax bill (including national insurance if you’re self-employed) and each payment is about half of that previous year's bill.